No-tool default

 Usually buried in free-text notes or separate tabs.

-Diligence output
+Diligence report

 A spreadsheet export the recipient must interpret.